ogupte/trope/README.md

 mammal instanceof Animal; // true

 ```
-you can also use `this.super` to call the parent constructor
+You can also use `this.super` to call the parent constructor.
 ```javascript
 var Mammal = Animal.chain({
     constructor: function (name) {